Comment

 Voters aged 18 to 29 – Gen Z – moved towards the former president by a staggering 20 net points, much more than any other age group, according to the latest analysis by pollsters at JL Partners, which was alone in accurately predicting Trump’s landslide.

 If borne out by later data, that means this election’s “red shift” to Trump was driven entirely by the young.
-That is a dramatic finding, and one I think with major implications for the future of politics in the UK.
+That is a dramatic finding and one, I think, with major implications for the future of politics in the UK.

-To understand it, we’ve looked back on our conversations with American voters from throughout the past year – often held in their own homes.
+To understand it, we’ve looked back on our conversations with American voters throughout the past year – often held in their own homes.

 We heard from José, a young, non-college graduate in Phoenix, Arizona, who told us that the years from 2016 to 2020, Trump’s first term, were financially the best of his life.